devgeek2700/Study-Buddy-Platform/README.md

 ## Contributing

-Contributions to the Healthcare Consultant App are welcome!
+Contributions to the Collaborative Study Buddy Platform are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
 Be sure to follow the project's coding standards and guidelines.

 ## License